spuithori/svelte-ionic-app/README.md

 # Todo
 - Ion Back Button - testing if it works - https://ionicframework.com/docs/vue/utility-functions
-- Deal with missing Nav
+- Deal with missing Nav component
 - Datetime popover
 - make it an npm package - already in a lib style
 - add utilities such as shown in Angalur's integration (isRTL etc)
-- making npm package of it
 - svelte-add integration?
+- work on menu controller
 - typescript improvements here and there?

 # Issues - need help